Holdy/protograph/README.md

  * Store number objects.
  * Query based on the object, E.g. '? likes cheese'.

+Roadmap:
+ * Delete facts.
+ * Dump all facts.
+ * Language codes for strings.
+ * Type codes for numbers.

 If you do not specify a directory option, the value in the environment variable PROTOGRAPH_DIRECTORY will be used.
 If this environment variable is not present ~/protograph_data will be used.